chittolina/pdf-date-extractor/README.md

 - **Easy Extraction:** Quickly extract dates from your PDF files.
 - **User-Friendly Interface:** An intuitive web interface for hassle-free PDF uploads.
 Either select them via browser file picker or drag and drop them!
-- **Clear Display:** View your extracted dates in a calendar widget with a link to the real PDF file.
+- **Clear Display:** View your extracted dates within a text snippet in a calendar widget with a link to the real PDF file.

 ## How to Use 📝